 \section{Solution for the exterior of a ball}

-It is instructive to consider the BCB process in the exterior of a ball of radius $R$: $\Omega = \{ \x\in\R^3 ~:~ |\x| > R\}$, with the catalytic region $\Gamma_{\c}$ on its spherical boundary (here $\Gamma_{\a} = \Gamma_{\r} = \emptyset$).
-If the sphere was partially absorbing (i.e., if $q_{\c}$ was negative), the solution of Eq. (\ref{eq:N_PDE}) would be the survival probability of a particle in the presence of a partially reactive sphere.
-In the context of chemical physics, this solution was first discussed in \cite{SM_Collins49}:
+It is instructive to consider diffusion in the exterior of a ball of radius $R$: $\Omega = \{ \x\in\R^3 ~:~ |\x| > R\}$.
+If the spherical boundary is partially absorbing with the rate $q_{\a}$, the solution of Eq. (\ref{eq:N_PDE}) is the survival probability of a particle, whose explicit form in the context of chemical physics was first discussed in \cite{Collins49}: